mariiaan/TOSplay/README.md

 # TOSplay
-C# TempleOS "Play()" function implementation.
+Similar to TempleOS's "Play(char*)" function.

-This library is able to parse TempleOS songs as strings.
+This library is able to parse TempleOS songs as strings and represent them as easy-to-handle instructions.
+It also comes with a MIDI playback example.

 Example: https://github.com/mariiaan/TOSplay/blob/main/Example.cs